9elements/picoprog/README.md

 This command writes the contents of `firmware.bin` to the SPI flash chip.

-Make sure to replace `/dev/ttyACM2` with the correct serial port if your device is connected to a different port.
+Make sure to replace `/dev/ttyACM2` with the correct serial port if your device is connected to a different port or if you're on a different operating system (on macOS it will be `/dev/tty.usbmodemOSFC20245`).

 ## License